junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean stares at his hunched back.
 Cas is wiping his hand on a washing cloth. *Unbelievable.*

-Sam is rummaging through the books god knows however many times as if answers can just pop out of there by themselves from the texts they've read for tons of times already.
-Meg is... doing whatever demons do, Dean doesn't keep a tab.
+Sam is rummaging through the books god knows how many times as if answers will just pop out of there by themselves magically like a Jack-in-the-box -- they have read those texts for tons of times already and found Jack squat.
+Meg is... doing whatever demons do, Dean doesn't keep a tab, but he salted the door and windows.

 Cas turns back from the kitchen sink, hands still drying a plate.
 "Do we need a cat?" he asks, eyes wide and innocent, "Doesn't this place feel one species short?
 Probably why it's so quiet all the time."